kadena-community/kadena.js/packages/libs/react-ui/src/styles/README.md

 ): boolean
 ```

-Will return true when the ref is entering an animation.
-Example can be found in
+This function will help with detecting if the ref is entering an animation.
-Popover.tsx
+Example can be found in Popover.tsx

 ### useExitAnimation(...)